-The example in this appendix describes how to configure a D-Link WLAN Controller Switch for a network that needs L3 roaming capabilities.
+L3 Roaming can be achieved by using VLAN trunking (associate the SSID with a VLAN) or by using an L3 Tunnel (associate the SSID with a tunnel subnet).
+The example in this appendix describes how to configure a D-Link Unified Switch by using an L3 Tunnel for a network that needs L3 roaming capabilities.

 This example contains information about the following features, which might be required to use L3 tunneling on your WLAN:

 - Configuring the WLAN and Tunnel Interfaces

 - Configuring the L3 Tunnel Network

 - Configuring DHCP Relay and the DHCP Server

-- Setting the MTU Size